Cybersecurity

 cybersecurity culture CISO

 We consistently recommend that you build a resilient business where cyber-security a priority.
 But what does organisational culture have to do with improving cyber-security?
 As most managers and CISOs know, one of the least static areas of business is cyber security.
 That’s because more than half of the fraud in the UK is conducted online.
 Therefore, in light of mounting attacks, it’s important to increase awareness at the company level.
 Plus, to ensure your cybersecurity policies are effective, you must get buy-in and action from all levels of staff.
+When you do, you can use organisational culture to improve cyber security.

 Read More…